Nappy rash can cause lots of tears for both parents and babies, so it's important to determine the type of rash and how best to treat it.

 Antibacterial creams contain bacteria-killing antibiotics, so if that nappy rash is starting to look a little worse, then apply twice a day until the rash resolves.
 It’ll help to soothe your tot’s skin as it gets to work on that pesky bacteria, so it’ll quickly help her feel more comfortable too.

 If your baby has a Candidal nappy rash, the infection will need to be treated with an anti-fungal cream like Canesten, which contains clotrimazole, an active ingredient which will relieve your baby’s symptoms while treating the infection.
-Get your GPs advice first, but then apply to your baby’s bum two or three times a day, and avoid using a barrier cream until the infection has cleared.
+Get your GP's advice first, and you'll have to speak to the pharmacist before you buy it, but then apply to your baby’s bum two or three times a day, and avoid using a barrier cream until the infection has cleared.

 In most cases, nappy rash is caused when your baby’s skin becomes irritated due to prolonged contact with faeces and urine.
 ‘Over time, the urea and nitrogen in his waste react together to form ammonia – creating that distinct wee smell – which then irritates his skin,’ says Dr Griffiths.